07801 552437 | 01444 891596 alex@alexrickardphotography.com

 Sixth form media studies students looking at magazines together in a school classroom

-Factor in break time
+Factor in Break-Time

 My favourite images are unposed and natural ones taken during break time.
 I love observing from a distance, capturing the magical moments and friendship interactions that can’t be planned.
 It’s a great opportunity to capture friendship groups as they walk around your school grounds.
 These ’emotional hook’ photos are often the best for attracting parents to your school or college.
 For ‘All day’ bookings I’m very happy to photograph some of the lunch break too (as long as I can have a break and a bite to eat!).